 Good MSPs are more flexible, save you time, help with PCI compliance, help fight chargebacks, have better or proprietary hardware, and make it their mission to partner with you.
 MSPs also rarely require you to have multiple merchant accounts across card networks, whereas banks and some ISOs will (depending on their partners).

-Documentation and information you’ll need to apply for a merchant account:
+Documentation and information you’ll need to apply:

 Once you have this information in hand, it’s just a matter of choosing your MSP!
 They will guide you through every step of the way and have their own system and application — there’s no generalized system across the industry.